Grand Prix of Indianapolis: Schedule

 For 2021, the GMR Grand Prix moved back to its normal date in early May, with the pandemic-induced meeting held during the NASCAR Verizon 200 weekend continuing.
 During the NASCAR weekend, the race is an early afternoon Saturday event with the NASCAR Xfinity Shell 150 as the nightcap.
 Big Machine Spiked Coolers sponsored the first event.

-On April 29, 2022, the Arthur J. Gallagher & Co. was named sponsor of the summer race.
+On November 1, 2023, Sonsio Vehicle Protection was named the sponsor of the race.